Kingspenguin/ECE-470-project-update/README.md

     P:Exit the program
     L:Reset
     Space: Save the image obtained by the camera.
 Path: /saveImg
-4. To run the program, lauch the remoteApi in Coppelia 4.0.0., and run the code in Update1.py
+4. To run the program, lauch the remoteApi in Coppelia 4.0.0.by running update.ttt, and run the code in Update1.py